 - Conservation planning, including integrating climate science into strategic conservation planning and priorities

-- Organizational planning such as strategic planning, planning or strategy building for fundraising or grant development, and succession planning
+- Organizational planning such as strategic planning, planning or strategy building for project specific fundraising or grant development

 - Developing or expanding a GIS database to support conservation planning

-Building and Sustaining Partnership Grants include projects that will build and sustain partnerships between land trusts and historically underserved community and/or Native partners and will lead to new conservation projects.
-Successful projects should advance all partners’ goals and purpose/missions.
+Building and Sustaining Partnership Project Grants include projects that will build and sustain partnerships between land trusts and historically underserved community and/or Native partners and will lead to new conservation projects.
+Successful projects should advance all partners’ goals and purpose/mission.
 Letters of Support that demonstrate partner commitment and readiness to participate are required.
-The partners should submit a joint proposal.
+The partners should submit a joint proposal, with the land trust as the lead applicant.
 Joint proposals should specify how grant resources will be shared and help strengthen and/or formalize the partnership.
-Priority will be given to projects that are likely to be sustained beyond the grant period.
+Priority will be given to projects and/or partnerships that are likely to be sustained beyond the grant period.
 Examples include:

-- Establishing and building connections with community-based organizations or Native Tribes or Native-led organizations to develop a specific project
+- Establishing and building connections with community-based organizations, Native Tribes or Native-led organizations to develop a specific project

-- Planning for Indigenous stewardship of conserved lands, planning or providing cultural access, or planning for ancestral land return processes
+- Planning for Indigenous stewardship of conserved lands, planning or providing cultural access, planning for co-stewardship using Traditional Ecological Knowledge (TEK), or planning for ancestral land return/rematriation processes

 - Regional conservation collaboration implementation

-- Collaborative grant writing for a large-scale protection or restoration initiative
+- Collaborative grant writing for a large-scale protection or restoration initiatives

-- Community outreach and/or listening sessions for a specific project
+- Community outreach and/or listening sessions for a specific project.
+Note that these funds cannot be used for community education or training programs.

 Grant Applications Open |